Section 2: Teaching to recognize Uncertainty - Page

 5. REPEAT TILL YOU CAN DRAW A CONCLUSION

-2. the shortest detection-to-arrival time is longer than the student's crossing time even after
+1. The detection-to-arrival time (warning time) of a vehicle is SHORTER than the student's crossing time even though

 Conclusion: The student is in a Situation of Confidence.